Smart Forecasting Assistant

 Enter an Experiment Title, and optionally add a Description.
 Click Create to move into the Assistant interface.

-You can refer to the following table for details of each available field.
+Refer to the following table for details of each available field.
 Certain fields are required.
-Hovering over the question mark helper icons beside each field also provides field descriptions.
+Hovering over the question mark helper icons beside each field provides in-app field descriptions.

 |Field to forecast||Required field.
 Select one (univariate) or more (multivariate) numeric field to forecast.
 You can select a maximum of five fields to forecast.|